rambasnet/course-container/README.md

 ### What does setup.sh do?

+1. Clones this repository into your working directory
-1. Deep copies the following folders and files from this repository into your working directory:
+2. Deep copies the following folders and files from this repository into your working directory:
     - `Dockerfile`
     - `.githooks`
     - `.github`